-This bundle saves even more than the individual discounts on tickets and hotels, so it’s a great option if you need to book both.
-Consult our Anaheim Hotel Reviews & Rankingspost for our favorite hotels in the area–we’ve stayed in and reviewed nearly 50 hotels near Disneyland.
+The hotel packages save much more than individual discounts on tickets and hotels, so it’s a great option if you need to book both.
+Consult our Anaheim Hotel Reviews & Rankingspost for our favorite hotels in the area–we’ve stayed in and reviewed ~50 hotels near Disneyland.

-If you’d prefer to purchase park tickets in person, there are other options for that–but the discounts aren’t as good.
+If you’re located in Southern California, there are other in-person options in addition to Target and Sam’s Club, but the discounts are not as good.
 These include Disneyland Good Neighbor Hotels in Anaheim, most of which are authorized sellers.
 Other options are AAA, Safeway, and Costco stores in Southern California.
 Note that these stores don’t always carry Disneyland tickets, and even when they do, sometimes the discounts are quite minimal.

 Where NOT to Buy Disneyland Tickets